 If a winner cannot be contacted by email or telephone within 7 days of the closing date, the OIE will allocate the prize to another entrant.

-Complimentary cheques will be awarded during the Opening Ceremony of the 85th OIE General Session on Sunday, 21 May 2017.
-At the end of the competition, the prizes will be transferred to the bank account designated by the chosen winners, before 30 June 2017.
+Complimentary cheques will be awarded during the Opening Ceremony of the 86th OIE General Session on Sunday, 20 May 2018.
+At the end of the competition, the prizes will be transferred to the bank account designated by the chosen winners, before the last friday of June 2018.

 The OIE disclaims all liability for the content of published photos.
 The OIE reserves the right to disqualify any entrants who fail, wholly or partially, to comply with these rules.